kirilledition/RustJourney/digest/README.md

 ## Next steps

 - [x] remove images and links from post body (maybe need just plain text from html)
-- [ ] format summary with mock summary function
+- [x] format summary with mock summary function
 - [ ] issue markdown version of digest
 - [ ] multi source version with post iterator

+## Ideas

+Config file with specified sources.
+For each source you specify regex for title, that will be used to filter posts, can construct regex including and excluding specific terms.
+For each source specify name, that will be displayed as subsection in digest.